High-dynamic-range rendering: Examples

 One of the primary advantages of HDR rendering is that details in a scene with a large contrast ratio are preserved.
-Without HDR, areas that are too dark are clipped to black and areas that are too bright are clipped to white.
+Without HDRR, areas that are too dark are clipped to black and areas that are too bright are clipped to white.
 These are represented by the hardware as a floating point value of 0.0 and 1.0 for pure black and pure white, respectively.

 Another aspect of HDR rendering is the addition of perceptual cues which increase apparent brightness.
 HDR rendering also affects how light is preserved in optical phenomena such as reflections and refractions, as well as transparent materials such as glass.
 In LDR rendering, very bright light sources in a scene (such as the sun) are capped at 1.0.
 When this light is reflected the result must then be less than or equal to 1.0.
 However, in HDR rendering, very bright light sources can exceed the 1.0 brightness to simulate their actual values.
 This allows reflections off surfaces to maintain realistic brightness for bright light sources.